ivotron/popper2-paper/paper.md

 ![Comparison of training durations in 3 different computing environments with Popper](./figures/plot.png){#fig:casestudies}

-From Table I & Figure III, it can be seen how the portability of Popper workflows drastically reduces software development and debugging time by enabling developers and researchers quickly iterate and test in different computing environments.
+From Table I & Figure III, it can be seen how the portability of Popper workflows drastically reduces software development and debugging time by enabling developers and researchers to quickly iterate and test in different computing environments.

-## System Resource Usage

-## Overheads

 # Related Work